 Demolish stables but leave in-place one coral for use by equestrian trail users to rest their horses.
-The remaining two corrals could potentially be used in cases of emergency to house horses in the area.
 Staff considered but did not carry forward the idea of using this site as an animal shelter during emergency evacuation episodes.
-OCFA12 advised staff of potential challenges to using this property as an emergency evacuation center, including but not limited to the following:
+OCFA advised staff of potential challenges to using this property as an emergency evacuation center, including but not limited to the following:

-- The property has one ingress/egress, which impacts the smooth evacuation of animals (ideally you need a single entry and a single exit, such that there are no turns or backups that may obstruct the flow of traffic); - There will be additional maintenance requirements to ensure that corrals are clear of any fire dangers, including maintenance of the trees and other vegetation near the corrals; and - The location of the property, in addition to the fact that it is surrounded by other open spaces, makes it highly susceptible to wildfires.
+- The property has one ingress/egress, which impacts the smooth evacuation of animals (ideally you need a single entry and a single exit, such that there are no turns or backups that may obstruct the flow of traffic): - There will be additional maintenance requirements to ensure that corrals are clear of any fire dangers, including maintenance of the trees and other vegetation near the corrals; and - The location of the property, in addition to the fact that it is surrounded by other open spaces, makes it highly susceptible to wildfires.
 If this community is under evacuation, it is highly possible that this property will be under the same evacuation needs as the rest of the community.

-Demolish miscellaneous picket, barb-wire and chain-link fences; Retain and restore two horse tie-bars in the parking lot.
+Demolish miscellaneous picket, barbwire and chain-link fences; Retain and restore two horse tie-bars in the parking lot.